everthx/datos_masivos/finalProject/Final Proyect Document.md

 val test = split(1)
 ```

+Specify layers for the neural network: input layer of size 6 (features), two intermediate layers of size 4 and 1, and output of size 2 (classes)

 ``` scala
 val layers = Array[Int](6, 4, 1, 2)
 output.show()
 ```
+We create the coach and set its parameters

 ``` scala
 val trainer = new MultilayerPerceptronClassifier().setLayers(layers).setBlockSize(128).setSeed(1234L).setMaxIter(100)
 ```
+Train the model

 ``` scala
 val model = trainer.fit(train)
 ```
+Calculate accuracy on test equipment

 ``` scala
 val result = model.transform(test)
 val predictionAndLabels = result.select("prediction", "label")
 val evaluator = new MulticlassClassificationEvaluator().setMetricName("accuracy")
 ```

+We print the accuracy and error test of the algorithm to compare in the end with the others.

 ``` scala
 println(s"Test set accuracy = ${evaluator.evaluate(predictionAndLabels)}")